kbaseIncubator/enigma_metal_campaign/README.md

 - All Condition entries with non-empty Unit field have acceptable units: pM, nM, uM, mM, M, pg, ng, ug, mg, g (for GrowthMatrix).

 - All Condition entries with the same substance name have identical unit names (for GrowthMatrix).

-- All Measurements.ValueType entries have acceptable values: Replicate, Average, SD or SE (for all data types).

-- No more than one Measurements.ValueType entry exists for any column (for all data types).

 - At least one Measurement entry exists for any data column ID (for ChromatographyMatrix and WellSampleMatrix).